iswats09/NewsReader/README.md

 # NewsReader

-# Space News Reader

-A lightweight SwiftUI app for browsing the latest spaceflight news using the Spaceflight News API v4.
+A lightweight SwiftUI app for browsing the latest spaceflight news using the Spaceflight News API.

 - Platform: iOS (SwiftUI)
 - Language: Swift